-Estimate your annual workers compensation insurance premium from payroll, classification rate, and experience modification rate (EMR).
+Free workers comp calculator.
+Estimate your workers compensation insurance premium based on annual payroll, classification rate per $100, and experience modification rate (EMR).
+Compare costs by class code and see per-employee cost breakdown.

 Enter your total annual payroll — the sum of all wages paid to employees covered by workers comp.